codeigniter4/CodeIgniter4/user_guide_src/source/general/view_parser.rst

 ============

 The ``Parser`` class processes "PHP/HTML scripts" stored in the application's view path.
-These scripts have a ``.php`` extension, but should not contain any PHP.
+These scripts have a ``.php`` extension, but can not contain any PHP.

 Each view parameter (which we refer to as a pseudo-variable) triggers a substitution, based on the type of value you provided for it.
 Pseudo-variables are not extracted into PHP variables; instead their value is accessed through the pseudo-variable syntax, where its name is referenced inside braces.
-This means that your view parameter names need not be legal PHP variable names.

 The Parser class uses an associative array internally, to accumulate pseudo-variable settings until you call its ``render()``.
 This means that your pseudo-variable names